chzbrgr71/acs-simulator-demo/README.md

 ## How to setup

   * Create an Azure Service Bus Queue, Azure documentDB, and Slack Channel.
+    * Service Bus namespace is called "acslogging" and the queue is called "statistics"
+    * DocumentDB database is "acs-demo" and the collection is called "stats"
   * When running containers, you must update the below environment variables
   * To save time, you can pull the containers from Docker Hub or build in advance